 (Photo credit: Scott-Adobe Stock)

-What This Means for You — This video was shot during extensive testing by the National Brick Research Center at Clemson University, and it presents stark evidence of the lifesaving and property preservation benefits of brick construction.
-When drought conditions combine with human errors or downed power lines from storms to cause fires that engulf homes and businesses, it is often too late to save lives and property.
+What This Means for You — This video was shot during extensive testing by the National Brick Research Center at Clemson University.
+It presents stark evidence of the lifesaving and property preservation benefits of brick construction.
+When extreme conditions produce fires that engulf homes and businesses, it is often too late to save lives and property.
 If you’re concerned about the increase in damaging wildfires and want to protect that which you love, read on.

 As the legal maxim goes, your home is your castle.
-Unfortunately, if your new home is constructed of highly flammable materials and located in a fire-prone area, those castle walls may be easily breached.
-In recognition of those potentially tragic outcomes, in some areas of the US, homeowners are unable to purchase home insurance at any price.
-This is because insurance companies can’t afford to issue policies for homes that are not fire-resistant.
+Unfortunately, if your new home uses highly flammable materials and is in a fire-prone area, those castle walls may be easy to breach.
+In some areas of the US, homeowner insurance is not available at any price.
 If you’re considering building in areas that may be prone to wildfires, have your builder or architect talk to the experts at Acme Brick.

 From Paradise to Inferno

-The community of Lahaina on the Hawaiian island of Maui is widely considered, by visitors and residents, as one of the most idyllic places in the United States.
+The community of Lahaina on the Hawaiian island of Maui has a reputation as of the most idyllic places in the United States.
 The foliage is spectacular, the beaches are pristine, the ocean water is warm, and the Pacific winds are cool and calm.
 This place is a paradise.
-However, about a year ago, wildfires transformed this postcard-perfect spot into a raging inferno.
-One hundred two people were killed, and the town was destroyed.
+However, about a year ago, wildfires transformed this postcard-perfect spot into a raging inferno that killed 102 people and destroyed the town.

 This was a wake-up call to the people of the state and the insurance companies that agreed to protect these homes and businesses.
 According to the New York Times, “The message to homebuilders is stark: Homes in certain parts of the United States must now be constructed with wildfires in mind, or they most likely will not be insured, which would mean they couldn’t be bought with a mortgage.”

-Due to an increase in catastrophic storms and fires, insuring homes in some parts of the country has become a “money-losing proposition” for the industry.
-The newspaper adds, “Across the United States, insurers lost $33 billion in 2023 on personal home and auto insurance, according to AM Best, a ratings agency for the industry.
+Due to an increase in catastrophic storms and fires, insuring homes in some parts of the country has become a “money-losing proposition” for the industry, The Times reports.

 “In California, where fires have consumed more than roughly 220,000 acres of land in just this year, major insurers like State Farm, Allstate and Farmers have all pulled back.
 In some areas, they have stopped writing new policies and have canceled some existing policies.
 This month, State Farm asked California’s insurance regulator to approve a 30 percent rate increase for the owner-occupied home insurance it still provides in the state.”